Shawn-Nichol/100-Days-of-Python/Day_004_Randomisation_and_Python_lists.md

-# Day 4: Randomisation and Python Lists
+# Day 4: Randomization and Python Lists
 An overview of my progress, key learnings, and the project built on Day 4 of the 100 Days of Code Python Bootcamp.

 <br><br>